 Auscultate the chest for air entry/ breath sounds.
 This will assist in the identification of thoracic injuries but also identify co-morbidities that may impact on management.

-If breathing is inadequate first clinically exclude a tension pneumothorax by identification of the following:
+If breathing is inadequate first clinically exclude a tension pneumothorax.
+A tension pneumothorax has the following features:

 Severe respiratory distress.